Fine Art America is the world's most powerful sales and marketing tool for photographers and visual artists.

 Once completed, the wireframe objects are then wrapped with color and texture created specifically for that object.
 The software allows the artist to specify exactly how and where the texture is applied to each object in a scene.

 At this point the artist uses the software to assemble the scene.
 Objects are scaled, rotated, and moved into position to create the completed environment.
 Effects such as lighting and atmospherics are created and applied.
 In the final step, the scene is rendered.
 The computer creates a high-resolution 2D image (essentially a snapshot) of the finished 3D environment.
-Images can take anywhere from 40 to 100 hours from concept to completion.
+Images can take anywhere from 40 to well over 100 hours from concept to completion.